Email marketing is undoubtedly one of the most important marketing channels for any company—and that’s especially true in the B2B space.

 According to a recent study by SuperOffice, only 41 percent of B2B companies use email marketing to generate leads.
 And only 26% percent of B2B email marketers cite email marketing as the channel that makes the most significant impact on revenue.
 In reality, email marketing could be an untapped source of success for B2B companies.
 The Data and Marketing Association found that email marketing delivers a return of over $40 for every $1 spent.

 However, organizations that get B2B email marketing wrong will find it difficult to achieve this level of success and ROI.
-With an estimated 100 billion business emails being sent every day, it can be hard-fought to capture and keep the attention of busy professionals, so it’s essential to make sure that the emails you send stand out from all the others in their inboxes.
+With an estimated 125 billion business emails being sent every day, it can be challenging to capture and keep the attention of busy professionals, so it’s essential to make sure that the emails you send stand out from all the others in their inboxes.

 1. Buffer’s Welcome Email

 In Buffer’s first email to users after they sign up to the platform, they do an awesome job of setting the tone for the kind of personable relationship they hope to build with their new users.
 As well as suggesting their browser extension as an easy way to use the tool, they make it crystal clear that users can reach out to them anytime, about anything — even if it’s just to say “hello”.